Harry Potter & the Philosopher's Stone: Take Two

 Although Harry made no noise stepping into the room, Quirrell whipped around and, with a wave of his hand, slammed the door shut.
 With a second movement, ropes appeared out of thin air and bound Harry.

 Harry quickly realized it was the Mirror of Erised.
 'Dumbledore had nothing to worry about by hiding it down here.
-I never would run across it again were it not for Quirrell.'
+I never would have run across it again, were it not for Quirrell.'

 Harry continued to struggle fruitlessly against the ties that bind.

 "I see the St-stone . . .
 I am presenting it to my master . . . but where is it?"

 "Hagrid told me you didn't used to be so nervous," Harry suddenly interjected.

 Quirrell gave him an appraising look.
 'Sometimes," he said, "I find it hard to follow my master . . . he is a great wizard and I am weak . . ."